envoyproxy/gateway/site/content/zh/latest/api/extension_types.md

-BackendEndpoint describes a backend endpoint, which can be either a fully-qualified domain name, IPv4 address or unix domain socket corresponding to Envoy's Address: https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/core/v3/address.proto#config-core-v3-address
+BackendEndpoint describes a backend endpoint, which can be either a fully-qualified domain name, IP address or unix domain socket corresponding to Envoy's Address: https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/core/v3/address.proto#config-core-v3-address

 _Appears in:_